-Women are always looking for ways to save money, especially when they are shopping for their families.
-One way to save money is by cooking at home instead of going out to eat.
+I’m always looking for ways to save money, especially when shopping for my family.
+One way to save money is by cooking at home instead of eating out.

-However, busy moms sometimes don’t have the time to cook complicated meals.
-That’s why we’ve compiled a list of 20 easy recipes that anyone can make, even on a tight budget.
+However, busy parents sometimes don’t have the time to cook complicated meals.
+That’s why we’ve compiled a list of 20 easy recipes anyone can make, even on a tight budget.

 So take a break from takeout and try one of these delicious (and affordable) recipes tonight.